-LRAD A fictitious length, which was originally just used to compute synchrotron radiation effects.
+A fictitious length, which was originally just used to compute synchrotron radiation effects.
+A non-zero LRAD in conjunction with OPTION, thin_foc = true; takes into account the weak focusing of bending magnets.

 TILT The roll angle about the longitudinal axis (default: 0 rad).
 A positive angle represents a clockwise rotation of the multipole element.